 Kochab was a cartman who made his living ferrying travelers back and forth between Rome and Constantinople.
 Each trip took two weeks, but this was much faster than the road by foot, and passengers were eager to pay for his services.

 Kochab found the life of a conveyor, while lucrative, rather mundane in and of itself.
-And so, even though he was a man of grounded persuasion, he would endeavor to visit and listen to learned people, in both great cities, in order to spark his own imagination and spur contemplation, occupying his thoughts during his back-and-forth journeys.
+And so, even though he was an otherwise simple man, Kochab would endeavor to visit and listen to learned people, in both great cities, in order to spark his own imagination and spur contemplation, occupying his thoughts during his back-and-forth journeys.

 One day, he attended a lesson by a famous astronomer in Constantinople named Al-Udhi.